 Yeah, well, I learned about it.
-And I had a batch of houses that I was going to flip and I thought, 'Wait a minute, if I keep all these and build ADUs , then these work.'
+And I had a batch of houses that I was going to flip and I thought, 'Wait a minute, if I keep all these and build ADUs, then these work.'
 So, I built six, like right out of the gate all in different cities, learning the different rules and halfway through finding out I was supposed to be living in because back then they had a covenant, you had to notarize and record to say you're going to live in either the main house of the ADU, you will I couldn't live in five different places at once.
 So, I had that challenge to overcome.
-And now apparently you can you can get that covenant removed.
+And now apparently you can get that covenant removed.
 So, I'm looking into that my friends already looked into that.

 Sean O'Toole 17:11